-- the use of quoted market prices or dealer quotes for similar instruments - the fair value of the remaining financial instruments is determined using discounted cash flow analysis vi.
-Valuation processes
+- the use of quoted market prices or dealer quotes for similar instruments - the fair value of the remaining financial instruments is determined using discounted cash flow analysis iv.
+Valuation inputs and relationships to fair value

 The finance department of the company includes a team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
 This team reports directly to the chief financial officer (CFO) and the audit committe.
 Discussions of valuation processes and results are held between the CFO, AC and the valuation team at least once every three months, in line with the company's quarterly reporting periods.